Logs & Planners

 • Type: Pee, poop, or both

-• Notes: Anything else relevant - mood, last potty time, who was watching
+• Notes: Mood, last potty time, who was watching

-If accidents happen when your child is deeply focused on an activity, they're ignoring body signals.
+If accidents happen when deeply focused on an activity, they're ignoring body signals.

 Solution: Set a timer for regular potty check-ins.
 Interrupt play gently before accidents happen.